 2. Your business’ name.
 Something that describes you and your services.
 Something catchy like, “Making Homes Spotless Residential Cleaning Services”.
 In this day and age, SEO matters!
 You’ll want the word “cleaning”, or “maids”, or “clean” in you business’ name.

-2. This is just my opinion, lock down ALL social media accounts with your business’ name.
+3. Lock down ALL social media accounts with your business’ name.
 You never know, but you just might want to use social media to grow and engage your cleaning service with your future customers.
 BUT, more importantly, check to see if the business name is registered already.

-3. Set a budget.
+4. Set a budget.
 This budget will be for everything.
 Your start up costs and marketing.
 Be willing to adjust everything quarterly.
 Planning for your business every 12 weeks (quarterly) is ideal.
 Read this book, “The 12 Week Year”, by Brian P. Moran.
 It’ll help.

-4. Develop a business plan and a marketing strategy.
+6. Develop a business plan and a marketing strategy.
 How do you want to move forward?
 How will you get your business in front of your customers?
 What about customer attraction?

-One quick tip, try to use Amazon Home Services to gain customers.
+One quick tip, try to use Amazon Home Services to get customers.
 Once you click the link, read about the program, scroll down a bit and select APPLY.
 You’ll have to be approved, licensed, and meet their insurance requirements.
 BUT, still, they’re an excellent way to get your feet in the door.

 Another fantastic way to get your business in front of customers is to become a Groupon Merchant.
-Sure enough, you won’t earn your hourly cleaning rate, BUT, you will get a chance to show off your cleaning skill to prospective repeat customers.
+Sure enough, you won’t earn your hourly cleaning rate, BUT, you will get a chance to show off your cleaning skills to prospective customers.
 If anything, offer those customers and fantastic second and third cleaning incentive!

-5. Contact your local governing authorities to find out what licenses and insurances you need for your new maid service.
+7. Contact your local governing authorities to find out what licenses and insurances you need for your new maid service.

-Decide where you want to clean and what you want to clean with. ‘ Create a name, register it, and get the licensing and insurances if necessary.
+Decide where you want to clean and what chemicals you want to clean with.
+Create a name, register it, and get the licensing and insurance if necessary.
 Also, lock in all social media accounts with your business name.
 Develop a budget along with a business and marketing plan.
 THIS is the realistic, simple, and practical way of how to start a maid service.

-Wherever you see a successful business, someone once made a courageous decision.– Peter Drucker, management consultant and writer
+“Wherever you see a successful business, someone once made a courageous decision.”– Peter Drucker, management consultant and writer